gabriellapizzuto/gabriellapizzuto.github.io/_pages/about.md

 # Most Recent News

+(06/2022) Our paper [__Efficient Learning of Inverse Dynamics Models for Adaptive Computed Torque Control__](https://arxiv.org/pdf/2205.04796.pdf) was accepted for IROS2022!

 (05/2022) Happy to share our research on __The New Era of Robotics For Material Discovery__ as a keynote speaker at the [EPSRC Future Continuous Manufacturing and Advanced Crystallisation (CMAC) Research Hub Open Days](https://cmac.ac.uk/events-database/cmac-open-day-2022-hub-and-articular-showcase)!

 (05/2022) Our paper [__ARChemist: Autonomous Robotic Chemistry System Architecture__](https://arxiv.org/abs/2204.13571) is an [Outstanding Automation Paper finalist](https://www.icra2022.org/program/awards) at ICRA 2022!